 *This song is not available on Spotify.

-I saw Laura Marling in a candid moment hiking with a few band mates to the Calgary Folk Music festival site.
-This was a handful of years ago, she was still in her 20’s then, but already a wizened soul.
-Now a number of years later, a few love affairs gone awry, and after a short stint in L.A.
-Laura Marling returns, with her version of sun-bathed soul music…which is never really glossy, but rather deep and affecting.
+I saw Laura Marling in a candid moment hiking with a few band mates to the Calgary Folk Music Festival site.
+This was a handful of years ago, she was still in her ’20s then, but already a wizened soul.
+Now, a number of years later, with a few love affairs having gone awry, and after a short stint in L.A., Laura Marling returns.
+Her version of sun-bathed soul music is never really glossy, but rather deep and affecting.
 “Soothing” is bittersweet in its insouciance.

-Debut album from Calgary saxophonist Keith O’Rourke featuring melodic and thoughtful original music inspired by his travels around the world!
+This debut album, Sketches from the Road, from Calgary saxophonist Keith O’Rourke features melodic and thoughtful original music inspired by his travels around the world!